shubhamkashyapdev/solana-imp-documents/anchor.md

 here i had two spaces at _Web Development_ and _My Project_ which were giving me the error - _something about signer_

 after removing those spaces the contract deployed successfully :)

+# Testing

+- the first error you might get is _module not found @project-serum/anchor_ so just install it with `yarn add yarn add @project-serum/anchor`

+- if you are on devnet then change the provider to devnet, or just use the configuration set in Anchor.toml `const provider = anchor.AnchorProvider.env();`